Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Effect of Damping

-To further elucidate this dependence of the dynamics on $\alpha$, we present the final steady states as a function of $J_s$ and $H_0$ for different values of $\alpha$, as shown in Fig.~\ref{fig:final_state2}.
-It can be observed that for the lower values of $\alpha$, the final steady states and the threshold currents are indeed dependent on damping.
-Although both the threshold currents seem to scale linearly with $H_0$ for $\alpha \leq 2\times 10^{-3}$, it can be clearly observed that they depend on the Gilbert damping constant, unlike Eq.~(\ref{eq:threshold}).
-Moreover, for low values of $H_0$, deterministic switching is not possible; instead the order parameter can only exhibit oscillation dynamics above the threshold current.
-It is observed that deterministic switching between the two stable states of Mn$_3$Sn becomes feasible again for larger values of $H_0$.
+In contrast to the scenario with high damping, where the three regimes were distinguished by two threshold currents, the presence of four regimes in the low $\alpha$ case is marked by three distinct threshold currents.
+Although all the three threshold currents seem to scale linearly with $H_0$ for $\alpha \lesssim 2\times 10^{-3}$, it can be clearly observed that they depend on the Gilbert damping constant, unlike Eq.~(\ref{eq:threshold}).
+Moreover, for low values of $H_0$, deterministic switching is not possible; instead the magnetic octupole moment can only exhibit oscillation dynamics above the threshold current.
+Deterministic switching between the two stable states of PMA Mn$_3$Sn becomes feasible again for larger values of $H_0$.
 This lower limit of $H_0$ for deterministic switching dynamics decreases as $\alpha$ increases.
-Further investigation is required to understand this dependence of the dynamics on the damping and is beyond the scope of the present work.
-On the other hand, we find that for $\alpha = 5\times 10^{-3}$ the analysis presented in Section~\ref{sec:SOT} holds true.
+Although further analytic investigation is required to understand the dependence of the dynamics on the damping constant, we suspect that in region I the net input energy is low; therefore, the magnetic octupole moment cannot overcome the barrier at $180^\circ$.
+On the other hand, in region III the net input energy is very high such that magnetic octupole moment can exhibit sustained oscillations.
+In region IV, for low $H_0$, the barrier at $180^\circ$ is lowered which enables deterministic switching to the other energy well.
+However, the low damping of the system possibly does not dissipate enough energy of the magnetic octupole moment, and therefore, it goes over the barrier at $360^\circ$ due to its inertia.
+This leads to sustained oscillations.
+For higher fields, the barrier at $360^\circ$ becomes significantly large and the magnetic octupole cannot overcome it, such that deterministic switching becomes possible.
+Finally, we found that for $\alpha = 0.01$ the analysis presented in Section~\ref{sec:SOT} holds true.
+Since this analysis is true for both $\alpha = 3 \times 10^{-3}$ and $\alpha = 10^{-2}$, it is applicable for all other values of damping constants between them.